-Prerequisite(s): CULA 102, CULA 103/NUTR 160, CULA

-110, CULA 120, CULA 130, CULA 140
+Prerequisite(s): CULA-102, CULA-103, CULA-110, CULA-120, CULA-130, CULA-140 Corequisite(s): none

 CULA 270 Beverage

 This course introduces the beverage sector, including coffee, wine, beer and distilling.
 Planning topics include concept, production, selection, and service of alcoholic and nonalcoholic beverages.
 The course aims to give a comprehensive understanding of all beverages that relate to the hospitality industry.